In this section

 Our largest liability is money we have to put aside to pay private lawyers for work assigned to them but not yet completed.
 Sometimes these cases can take several years to complete so money needs to be kept aside from the outset of the matter.
 In addition to this, our other main liabilities include known future payments to suppliers and providing payments associated with annual leave entitlements for our staff.

 Equity is made up of two components—first the accumulated surplus (also known as retained earnings), which essentially is money in the bank and available to use for business needs, and secondly the land asset revaluation reserve.
-The accumulated< surplus balance as at 30 June 2016 was $24.4 million, which represents about 54 percent of our total equity.
+The accumulated surplus balance as at 30 June 2017 was $25.4 million, which represents about 60 percent of our total equity.
 The second component of our equity is the land revaluation reserve and this represents the increase, over time, in the value of the land we own in Brisbane where our head office is located.
-Following the independent valuation of our Herschel Street property in 2015–16, the land asset revaluation reserve has increased to $20.6 million.
+Following the independent valuation of our Herschel Street property in 2016–17, the land asset revaluation reserve has decreased to $16.91 million.

 We have maintained and managed healthy cash levels over the past number of years to ensure we can pay our employees, ensure payment to our network of private lawyers for matters they finalise, and to allow us to replace equipment and other assets along with upgrading our facilities when and where required.
 We invest this cash in low-risk funds managed by a state government institution.
 This investment strategy provides us with some income from interest earned but also protects us from market fluctuations.